WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 Any stamp of approval, any past security audit or build verification would be obsolete.
-Therefore we don't see our mission as fulfilled when all wallets are verifiable.
+Therefore we don't see our mission as fulfilled when all wallets are reproducible.
 There is a long road ahead from there.
-For users running verified wallets, the verifiable wallets would need actual code verification.
-Code audits.
+For users running reproducible wallets, the wallets would need actual code audits.
 Before releasing the app to its users.

 To put things into perspective, reviewing the code some 5 developers put out is a full time job.
 Testing the verifiability of a wallet is an hour of work the